Increasing Performance with the Statement Cache

 If a connection fails the test, WebLogic Server closes and recreates the connection, and then tests the new connection.

-Details about the semantics of connection testing is discussed in the following sections:
+Details about the semantics of connection testing is explained in the following topics:

 Connection Testing When Database Connections are Created